swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 }
 ```

+### Regex interpolation

+We could support the ability to perform interpolation in regex literals, similar to string literals.
+Types conforming to `RegexLiteralProtocol` could provide builder methods to interpolate other regex values, or even other strings.
+However this would likely not be able to use the same `\(...)` syntax as string literals, as `\(` is already valid regex syntax for a literal `(` character.
+As such, we would likely need a new syntax to express this.

 ### Other semantic details

 Further details about the semantics of regex literals, such as what definition we give to character classes, the initial supported feature set, and how to switch between grapheme-semantic and scalar-semantic usage, is still under investigation and outside the scope of this discussion.